 CFBU maintains a stand that there is one human race with many ethnicities.

-Further, we believe that all who believe in and profess Christ are adopted into the family of God and are now brothers and sisters.
-Further, we should no longer regard ourselves or each other from worldly categories or frameworks.
-(2 Cor.
-5:16-17)
+We believe that all who believe in and profess Christ are adopted into the family of God and are now brothers and sisters.
+This is the foundation for the unity of God's new people.

 Integration of Creation and Scripture

 Sincere Christians who hold to the infallibility of Scripture differ on various issues related to the integration of Scripture and creation.
 For this reason, we ask that all those affiliated with CFBU to act with gentleness and humility when discussing these issues.

 However, there are a few critical issues at the core of our faith related to the creation of humans on which historic Christians can agree.
 These include the following:

 God created the first humans, male and female, as unique creatures bearing His image (Gen. 1:26-27).